Yianna Katsoulos

 Yianna Katsoulos (born September 16, 1960 in Florida, United States) is a pop singer who sings in French.
-Her single "Les autres sont jaloux" was a top thirty hit in France in 1986. however, her next five singles did not achieve the same success.
-Katsoulos was also a presenter on television channel FR3.
-She hosted L’Eurotop a hit parade video show, Une Pêche d’Enfer where she presented fashion & travel tips 5 days a week, Salut Manu where she co-presented with Manu DiBsngo à live music show featuring world renowned artists, Le MIDDEM en Direct de Cannes where she interviewed stars for the annual music festival in Cannes.
-She was also a guest star on Dessignez C’est Gagné & Surprise, Surprise.
+In 1986, she had a top-30 single hit in France with "Les autres sont jaloux", although her next five singles did not achieve the same success.
+Katsoulos was also a presenter on television channel FR3, hosting L'Eurotop, a hit parade video show, Une pêche d'enfer where she presented fashion and travel tips five days a week, Salut Manu with Manu Dibango, a live music show featuring world renowned artists, Le MIDEM en Direct de Cannes where she interviewed stars for the annual music festival in Cannes.
+She was also a guest star on Dessinez c'est gagné and Surprise, Surprise.
 Benny Hill and Yianna Katsoulos presented the last Christmas Show FR3 before Benny Hill's death.
 In 2011, she released a single, "Fais-moi l'amour comme un français".

-In 2020 she released the 3 part album Only Clubbers Survive with the first single Drunky Talk 2K20.